msorair/nvim-config/README.md

 Also, my own language configurations are placed in `stdpath('config')/languages`, You can copy some of them to `stdpath('config')/lua/langs` to enable.

 Feel free to PR your own language configuration to me if you like this functionality.
-Since those configuration aren't applied automatically, so I'd really appreciate your contribution whatever the language is
+Since those configuration aren't applied automatically, so I'd really appreciate your contribution whatever the language is.

 ### FileType Picker